a-hinton/a-hinton.github.io/README.md

-# Alexandra Hinton (aka PNGDesign) professional web development portfolio
+# Alexandra Hinton (aka PMGDesign) professional web development portfolio

 Welcome, this is the professional working portfolio of Alexandra Hinton.
 The code and styling are created by Alexandra Hinton.